Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Abstract

 \section{Abstract}

 \blfootnote{ $\dagger$ The two first authors contributed equally to this work.} Offline reinforcement learning (RL) is a promising direction that allows RL agents to pre-train on large datasets, avoiding the recurrence of expensive data collection.
 To advance the field, it is crucial to generate large-scale datasets.
 Compositional RL is particularly appealing for generating such large datasets, since 1)~it permits creating many tasks from few components, 2)~the task structure may enable trained agents to solve new tasks by combining relevant learned components, and 3)~the compositional dimensions provide a notion of task relatedness.
 This paper provides four offline RL datasets for simulated robotic manipulation created using the $256$ tasks from CompoSuite~\citep{mendez2022composuite}.
 Each dataset is collected from an agent with a different degree of performance, and consists of $256$ million transitions.
 We provide training and evaluation settings for assessing an agent's ability to learn compositional task policies.
-Our benchmarking experiments on each setting show that current offline RL methods can learn the training tasks to some extent and that compositional methods significantly outperform non-compositional methods.
-However, current methods are still unable to extract the tasks' compositional structure to generalize to unseen tasks, showing a need for further research in offline compositional RL.
+Our benchmarking experiments show that current offline RL methods can learn the training tasks to some extent and that compositional methods outperform non-compositional methods.
+Yet current methods are unable to extract the compositional structure to generalize to unseen tasks, highlighting a need for future research in offline compositional RL.